mykelalvis/FATESRD/Other/fate-accelerated-SRD.md

-Experimental Helo Pack: When I use my Experimental Helo Pack, I gain a +2 bonus to Quickly [[create advantage]] or overcome an obstacle if flying would be both possible and helpful.
+Experimental Helo Pack: When I use my Experimental Helo Pack, I gain a +2 bonus to Quickly [[Create Advantage]] or overcome an obstacle if flying would be both possible and helpful.

 Gadgeteer: Because I am a Gadgeteer, once per session I may declare that I have an especially useful device that lets me eliminate one [[situation aspect]].
 (May take one more stunt without reducing refresh!)